10 Best Places to Visit in Dooars

 10. South Khayerbari

-- Do not try to feed the wild animals.
+- Never try to feed or approach wild animals.

 Relish the beauty of nature without tarnishing it.